kletobias/p2022/_posts/2025-04-17-spotlight-jinja2-templates-for-efficient-pipeline-generation.md

 > Full implementation available under commercial license.

 Large machine learning pipelines can suffer from repetitive edits when stage definitions expand or change.
 Jinja2 templates streamline this process by centralizing all configuration details into a single, parameterized YAML structure.
-Each transformation stage is defined by placeholders—such as commands, dependencies, and outputs—so adding or modifying a stage involves updating a Hydra config rather than copying and pasting YAML blocks.
+Each transformation stage is defined by placeholders-such as commands, dependencies, and outputs-so adding or modifying a stage involves updating a Hydra config rather than copying and pasting YAML blocks.

 **This approach follows several best practices:**